dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 {{< figure_resizing src="bright.png" link="bright.png" caption="A generated gallery of bright images." >}}

-Again we see Image <span style="color:red">❶</span> (totally white) which happens sometimes when your shots are overexposed.
+Again, see the first 3 images (totally white) which happens sometimes when your shots are overexposed.

-Image <span style="color:red">❷</span> and <span style="color:red">❸</span> looks like it's a random text document scraped off the internet.
-Probably irrelevant.
-I'd remove those.

 And next let's sort our album with the `blur` metric.
 You've guessed it, this sorts our album with the most blurry image on top.